develprr/CosmosApi/README.md

 # CosmosApi

 ## Description
+This is a minimal implementation of a project that allows to configure a MongoDB instance in Cosmos DB and do some basic interaction with it over MongoDB.Driver API.

+The aim is to aid getting started with MongoDB development in Cosmos DB.

-This is an example API to demonstrate how to use .NET core and C# programming language to interact with MongoDB in Cosmos DB.
-The project contains a Bicep file to configure a MongoDB instance in Azure cloud.
-The project's README.md file explains the Azure CLI commands to create the database in Azure from the Bicep configuration file.
+The project uses .NET core and C# programming language to interact with MongoDB in Cosmos DB.
+There's an accompanied Bicep file to help configure a MongoDB instance in Azure cloud.
+Please further read to find the Azure CLI commands to create the database in Azure from the Bicep configuration file.

 The project also contains a Program implemented in C# language to add a product into products collection.
 Running the program the user can verify that they actually can connect to the MongoDB in Cosmos DB and interact with it.